Multiuser Random Coding Techniques for Mismatched Decoding: Refined Superposition Coding Proofs

-We focus on the derivation of \eqref{eq:RSC_DualR0_1}, since \eqref{eq:RSC_DualR0_2} can be derived similarly.
-The ideas used in the derivation are similar to those for the MAC (see the proof of Theorem \ref{thm:CNT_GeneralExpCC}), but the details are more involved.
+We focus on the derivation of \eqref{eq:RSC_DualR0_1} with $u=1$, since the case $u=2$ is handled similarly.
+The ideas used in the derivation are similar to those for the MAC (see the proof of Theorem \ref{thm:MAC_DualRate}), but the details are more involved.